Home | Contact Us | why us ? |

 Day 04: Tipra Kharak to Bhyundar Icefall Camp

 The Tipra Camping Ground resembles a large bowl.
 The terminal moraine of Tipra Glacier to the East, the Khuliaghata Ridge to the North, The Spatashringi Ranges to the South and the sprawling meadows of the Valley of Flowers to the West.
-It was easy to lose track of time marveling at the bounty of beauty all around in the lazy morning.
-The natural colors of the skies and the meadows were amplified several fold by the rays of a glorious sun.

 Post Breakfast, we will proceed to Bhyundar Icefall Camp (4300M), a 6 Kms Trek for the day, The route from Tipra Camp follows on the left-lateral moraine of the glacier.
 The moraine ridge is set pretty high above the glacier floor.
 Obviously this presents a much friendlier route.